 Crab Orchard Lake

-Crab Orchard Lake near Carbondale is a fantastic spot to fish for bass, crappie, bluegill and sunfish.
-The real stars of this lake are the catfish that are some of the biggest you will find in Southern Illinois.
+Crab Orchard Lake near Carbondale is a fantastic spot to fish for bass, crappie, bluegill, and sunfish.
+The real stars of this lake are the catfish which are some of the biggest you will find in Southern Illinois.
 While there are fantastic places to fish under tall shade trees, the best way to fish this lake is by boat, and rentals are available.
 There is a full-service marina if you need to buy supplies.

 Powerton Lake

 Powerton Lake is a 1,426-acre lake built on the floodplain of the Illinois River south of Perkin.
 This lake is a great place to go fishing for smallmouth bass and channel catfish.
 Catch the biggest fish by fishing the warmest waters at this lake.
-This is particularly a great place to catch smallmouth bass in April using crankbait in a Bomber A crawdad pattern.
+This is a particularly great place to catch smallmouth bass in April using crankbait in a Bomber A crawdad pattern.

 Evergreen Lake